If you can't find the answer to your question, write to email@example.com

 Can I go through the project on my own without a tutor?

 Yes.
-Projects with an automatic test checker and linter can be taken on the "Basic" plan.
+Projects with an automatic test checker and linter can be taken if you are studying without a tutor.

 Do I have to pay for projects?